Cycle the Norfolk Broads to the wild North Coast

 Big skies, campfires, Gourmet food and Yurt action amongst atmospheric salt marshes

-We start on Friday morning in the Suffolk market town of Stowmarket, and cycle on quiet country lanes to our prepared campsite in the Norfolk Broads.
+We start on Saturday morning in Norwich, and cycle on quiet country lanes to our prepared campsite in the Norfolk Broads.
 Opportunity for an evening swim in the river before settling down to a hearty dinner around the campfire, prepared by our campsite host.

 What is included